 Solana is a high-speed and low-cost blockchain with low environmental impact.
 Solana’s performance is driven by a single global state, which is capable of processing tens of thousands of smart contracts at once, and by Proof of History, a distributed clock that unlocks low-latency, sub-second finality across the global state.

-Learn more about Solana here.
+You can learn more about Solana here.